victorbrca/blog_hugo/content/post/how-to-create-an-init-like-script.md

 tags: ["Bash", "Linux"]
 ---

 On this tutorial I will explain how to create a quick init like script to be run in the background.
 We will **not** be adding this script to `/etc/init` or look into how to run it at startup.
 Instead we will run it manually.
-But we will be looking at how to add it as a system service later.
+We will be looking at how to add it as a system service in another post.

-First, let's create our script.
-It can be anything, but for this example we will create a script that monitors a log file
+First let's create our service script.
+This is the daemon that will be running in the background.
+For this example we will create a script that monitors a log file:

 ```
 tail -fn0 logfile | \